chingu-voyages/v10-geckos-team-14/README.md

 ## How to Use 🔧

-- `CD` into root directory and type `node app.js` in terminal to start the server and when you get a message saying `server started at 3000`, you are good to go!
+- `cd` into the root directory and type `node app.js` in terminal to start the server and when you get a message saying `server started at 3000`, you are good to go!
 - Open `localhost:3000` in your browser and enjoy the project!
-- To check the process flow, select any service from home page, pick a fixer from the list and fill the booking form.
+- To check the process flow, select any service from the home page, pick a fixer from the list and fill the booking form.
-- Register with your Email/password and look into order history section to see the list of orders you have made in the past.
+- Register with your Email/password and look into the order history section to see the list of orders you have made in the past.
 - You can find `assistuDB in the list of your local databases once you have registered/made any order and collections are created with some real time data in it.
 - Go ahead and look into the records saved in `orders` collection to see how subDocuments mentioned above are saved.
 - Make it customized as per your requirements and feel free to `fork` if there is any sort of suggestions for the improvement.